RohithS98/SETool/README.md

 # SETool

-Metric Visualiser is a chrome plug-in for GitHub that allows visualisation of source code metrics of source code files on GitHub in the browser.
+Metric Visualiser is a chrome plug-in for GitHub that shows the source code metrics of source code files on GitHub in the browser.

 ## Requirements